-Our results of operations and financial condition could be adversely affected by the adverse economic, geo-political and financial developments.
+Our results of operations and financial condition could be adversely affected by the adverse economic, geopolitical and financial environment, the impact of climate change, and in particular with respect to the COVID-19 pandemic and its related impact on our business operations

-The current geo-political, economic and financial environment, and particularly the COVID-19 pandemic, has significantly impacted the global, worldwide economies and has affected the level of public and private spending in the healthcare sector generally.
+As of the date of filing of this report, the global economy remains impacted by geopolitical tensions and instability and particularly the situation in Ukraine.
+The current economic and financial environment and the outbreak of the COVID-19 pandemic has significantly impacted the global, worldwide economies and has affected the level of public and private spending in the healthcare sector generally.
 A cautious or negative outlook or a COVID-19 crisis which lasts may cause our customers to further delay or cancel investment in medical equipment, which would adversely affect our revenues.
 See "-- Worldwide contagious, epidemic diseases may impact our international activities and could have a material adverse effect on our business, results of operations and financial condition."